 The following options are some of the most in-demand careers related to clinical/medical laboratory science.

 |Medical and Clinical Laboratory Technologists||191,200||11.6%|

 |Health Technologists and Technicians||152,900||19.6%|

-Recently graduated clinical/medical laboratory science students earned an average of $37,469 in 2017-2018.
+Clinical/Medical Laboratory Science graduates between 2015-2017 reported earning an average of $37,469 in the 2017-2018 timeframe.
 Earnings can range from as low as $17,200 to as high as $89,500.
 As you might expect, salaries for clinical laboratory science graduates vary depending on the level of education that was acquired.

 |Occupation Name||Median Average Salary|